ayushnix/notes/content/docs/sysadmin/rants/linux.md

 on the desktop.
 I've been using Linux on my desktop exclusively since 2015 instead of Windows 10 or MacOS.

+For people out there who're pedantic and radicalized enough to miss the point of the article, this isn't just about the Linux kernel itself but about using Linux ecosystem on a desktop.
+I don't think you can use the Linux kernel itself on your desktop to do anything meaningful.

 People on Reddit and other online communities see Linux as this perfect panacea of user freedom, customization, and power.
 The shilling never stops and unsuspecting users are led to believe that Microsoft and Apple are sitting on